-In the list of 15 Best Foods for the Brain, Dr. Axe ranks this tropical fruit No. 1.
-Yes, the avocado gets a bad rap for being high in fat, but it is monounsaturated fat, the good kind.
-It helps keep your sugar levels steady, which is a critical part of maintaining your mental edge through the day.
+Dr. Axe, certified doctor of natural medicine and clinical nutritionist, ranks avocado as No. 1 on his list of the 15 Best Foods for the Brain.
+Often, the avocado gets a bad rap for being high in fat, but it is monounsaturated fat, that’s the good kind.
+It helps keep your sugar levels steady, which is a critical part of maintaining your mental edge throughout the day.

 A glass of water with a slice of lemon or with some lemon juice will give you a brain boost.

 Sugary drinks spike your glucose levels with a burst of energy, only to crash later when you burn it up.
-Lemon has fructose (fruit sugar), but the low amount has a negligible effect.
+While lemon does have fructose (fruit sugar), the amount is so low it has a negligible effect.

 Do you want to learn easy office recipes and work healthier?
 Do you search for recipes based on their effects rather than their ingredients?
 Our selected Books are aimed at keeping you healthy so you stay at your maximum performance levels.
 Have a look at our cookbooks for executives who care about eating healthy to be more productive at work.